-Analytical – Unless rectifying an existing courtroom shortage, the need for a new courtroom is based on the projected need for an additional judge.
-This need, in turn, is based on forecasted future workload – typically an increased volume of cases, proceedings, or trials – coupled with an allocation formula that measures the additional workload needed to signal the need for an additional judge.
+Analytical – Unless rectifying an existing courtroom shortage, the need for a new courtroom is based on the projected demand for an additional judge.
+This need, in turn, is based on forecasted future workload – typically an increased volume of cases, proceedings, or trials – coupled with an allocation formula that measures the workload needed to signal the need for an additional judge.

 The workload forecasts are developed using time series analysis, supplemented by planning assumptions from judges, court component managers, and other subject matter experts.

-To provide a cross-check on the potential need for an additional judge, demographic, geographic, and economic trends are also analyzed to support the workload forecasts; this includes a detailed comparison of the court’s trends with trends from other regionally or demographically similar court jurisdictions.
+To provide a cross-check on the potential need for an additional judge, demographic, geographic, and economic trends are also analyzed to support the workload forecasts; this includes a detailed comparison of the court’s directions with trends from other regionally or demographically similar court jurisdictions.
 The rate of historic judgeship increases is also analyzed as a cross-check to verify that the timing is realistic for projecting a new judge.